 B1 Understanding the Base Case Traffic Densities and Types

+This section should be read in conjunction with MGN 543 Annex 1.

 The risk assessment needs to be based on a sound knowledge of the traffic densities and types.
 This is one of the key inputs to assessing proportionality.

 Survey Area